Selective Focus in Photography- How & When to Use It?

 If you shoot wildlife and birds, you will need a telephoto lens of 500mm or 600mm focal length.
 Here, try to get a lens with a maximum aperture opening.

 For any type of photography, a prime lens will be a better choice over a zoom lens for selective focus.
 It will help to make the subject stand out from the rest of the elements in the frame.

-If you are a beginner, you will be interested to know the camera settings.
-I will share the best settings that I use for my shots for selective focusing.
+If you are a beginner, you will be interested to know the camera settings for selective focus.
+I will share the best settings that I use for my shots.